How To Overcome The Fear Of Going "Crazy"

 Mental health can change throughout your life, from childhood to adulthood.
 Genetics and life events play crucial roles, as they can later impact your mental health, including causing mental illnesses and anxiety symptoms.

 For some people, there can be a mental health shift throughout life.
-Someone who hasn't experienced distressing symptoms often before may feel that they're losing control or "going crazy."
+Someone who hasn't experienced distressing symptoms often before may have a fear of "going crazy."
 The onset of mental health symptoms may be caused by a traumatic event, grief, loss, or a significant life change, leading to conditions like panic disorder or obsessive compulsive disorder.
 It may also happen without any apparent cause.

 I'm worried about my mental health—now what?